Large-Scale Minimization of the Pseudospectral Abscissa: Concluding Remarks

 \section{Concluding Remarks}

 Minimization of the $\epsilon$-pseudospectral abscissa of a matrix dependent on parameters for a prescribed $\epsilon > 0$ is motivated by robust stability and transient behavior considerations for the associated linear control system, as well as stabilization problems such as the stabilization by static output feedback.
 Here, we have proposed a subspace framework to minimize the $\epsilon$-pseudospectral abscissa of a large matrix-valued function dependent on parameters analytically aiming at large-scale nature of the matrix-valued function.
 The large-scale matrix-valued functions are restricted to small subspaces, and the $\epsilon$-pseudospectral abscissa of the resulting reduced small-scale matrix-valued functions is minimized.
 The subspaces are gradually expanded so as to attain Hermite interpolation properties between the $\epsilon$-pseudospectral abscissa of the original and reduced matrix-valued functions at the minimizers of the reduced problems.
-We have proven the global convergence of the subspace framework in the infinite dimensional setting, that is the convergence of the optimal values of the reduced problems to the globally smallest value of the $\epsilon$-pseudospectral abscissa of the original matrix-valued function, under mild assumptions.
-Additionally, we have shown that the rate of convergence of the minimizers of the reduced problems to the global minimizer of the original problem is superlinear, again under mild assumptions.
+If the global minimizers of the reduced problems stagnate, they stagnate at the global minimizer of the $\epsilon$-pseudospectral abscissa of the original matrix-valued function.
+Additionally, we have shown that the rate of convergence of the minimizers of the reduced problems to the global minimizer of the original problem is superlinear, under mild assumptions.
 The validity of these theoretical findings in practice is confirmed on synthetic and benchmark examples.
 The proposed framework makes it feasible to minimize the pseudospectral abscissa of matrix-valued functions of size on the order of thousands, such as the NN18 and HF2D2 examples from the \emph{COMP}$l_e ib$ collection, in a short time.